YDK-Solutions/ydk/sdk/go/core/docsgen/api/services/services.rst

 	Implements the NETCONF Protocol Operations: https://tools.ietf.org/html/rfc6241.

-.. function:: (ns *NetconfService) CancelCommit(provider ServiceProvider, persistId int)
+.. function:: (ns *NetconfService) CancelCommit(provider ServiceProvider, persistID int)

 	Cancels an ongoing confirmed commit.
-If the persist_id < 1, the operation **MUST** be issued on the same session that issued the confirmed commit.
+If the persistID < 1, the operation **MUST** be issued on the same session that issued the confirmed commit.

 	:param provider: An instance of :go:struct:`NetconfServiceProvider<ydk/types/NetconfServiceProvider>`
-	:param persistId: An ``int``
+	:param persistID: An ``int``
 	:return: whether or not the operation succeeded
 	:rtype: ``bool``
 	:raises: `YGOError<ydk/errors/YGOError>` If error has occurred